FRANCOIS CARRIER

 BIO

-Dr. François Giraud-Carrier is an associate professor of supply chain management at the Goddard School of Business and Economics, Weber State University, in Ogden, Utah, where he teaches courses in Operations, Supply Chain Management and Project Management.
+Dr. François Carrier is an associate professor of supply chain management at the Goddard School of Business and Economics, Weber State University, in Ogden, Utah, where he teaches courses in Operations, Supply Chain Management and Project Management.
+François also currently serves as the director of the MBA program.

-François holds a Ph.D. in Operations Management from the University of Utah, and a M.S. in Industrial Engineering from Ecole des Ponts ParisTech.
-François also received the Certified Associate in Project Management certification from PMI and the SCPro Level One certification from CSCMP.
+François holds a Ph.D. in Operations Management from the University of Utah, and a M.S. in Industrial Engineering from the Polytechnic Institute of Paris.

 RESEARCH